Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 All the reward from the specified Reward Group will be available to your customers if the Rule is matched.

+To **exclude** certain rewards from being available to you customer, set the `exclusions` property to be a list of the reward ids you want to exclude.

+**Note:** Each reward id that you specify in `exclusions` must be a valid reward id contained in the specified reward group.

 ## How and when are Rules matched?
 Rules are only evaluated when requesting the Payout Options for a Transaction.
 This is typically called when you are looking to present the available payout options in a UI for your customer to select from.